h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 - **net_information_threshold**: A number between 0 and 1 representing a threshold for net information, defaulting to 0.1.
 For a specific feature, if the net information is higher than this threshold, and the corresponding total information is also higher than the ``total_information_threshold``, that feature will be considered admissible.
 The net information is the y-axis of the Core Infogram.

 - **total_information_threshold**: A number between 0 and 1 representing a threshold for total information, defaulting to 0.1.
 For a specific feature, if the total information is higher than this threshold, and the corresponding net information is also higher than the threshold ``net_information_threshold``, that feature will be considered admissible.
 The total information is the x-axis of the Core Infogram.

+- **protected_columns**: Columns that contain features that are sensitive and need to be protected (legally, or otherwise), if applicable.
+These features (e.g. race, gender, etc) should not drive the prediction of the response.

 - **safety_index_threshold**: A number between 0 and 1 representing a threshold for the safety index, defaulting to 0.1.
 This is only used when ``protected_columns`` is set by the user.
 For a specific feature, if the safety index value is higher than this threshold, and the corresponding relevance index is also higher than the ``relevance_index_threshold``, that feature will be considered admissible.
 The safety index is the y-axis of the Fair Infogram.